nanoframework/nanoFramework.TestFramework/README.md

 To have more details on usage of the framework, please refer to the detailed [documentation here](https://docs.nanoframework.net/).

+## Know limitations

+.NET nanoFramework Test Framework is supported by VS2019, only.
+We have no plans to address the shortcomings that prevent it from being used in VS2017.
+Despite of that you can still run Unit Tests on VS2017 but only from the VS Test console.

 ## What you'll find in this repository

 This repository contains the source of the core elements.
 You'll find them in `sources` directory.
 The Visual Studio projects in the root directory will open those elements.